 Safety pins also take very little space in your bag.
 In fact, you can simply pin them on your gear or on the outside of your bag until you’re ready to use them.
 Use safety pins to secure bandages, splints or torn clothing.
 They are also ideal for minute, detailed tasks that knives or scissors won’t be able to accomplish, like removing nasty splinters.
 Use your multitool and refashion that safety pin into a fish hook, awl or even a needle.

 Poncho or Tarp

-Ziplock bags come in handy if you want to keep your things clean and dry.
-You can put just about anything in a ziplock bag: survival bars, medications, some extra cash, electronics, matches, and firestarters.
+Ziploc bags come in handy if you want to keep your things clean and dry.
+You can put just about anything in a ziploc bag: survival bars, medications, some extra cash, electronics, matches, and firestarters.
 Aside from that, you can also use these baggies to marinate meat and even cook some omelet.

 “You have to pack everything but the kitchen sink,” said no smart prepper ever.

 Sure, it’s tempting, but you don’t have to pack a lot of items in your bug out bag.
 You just have to pack the right ones.

 Take a look at your supplies and strategically pack items that will help you in more ways than one.
 Make every square inch count.
 Remember, your bug out bag (and your back, for that matter) can only take so much.
 The weight of your pack will exhaust you, so you have to make sure that you’re packing efficient, multipurpose items like the ones on this list to help you out in a lot of ways.